 Dodecanese islands with smaller populations don't necessarily have regular ferry connections.
 Instead, you may be able to travel on boat day trips from nearby islands, or there might be infrequent ferries that only the locals know about!

-If you're feeling adventurous, you'd need to do further research.
+If you're feeling adventurous, you'd need to do further research to reach the tinier places.
 These islands are: Saria, Pserimos, Levitha, Syrna, Alimia, Arki, Nimos, Telendos, Kinaros, Gyali, and Farmakonissi.